gryphonshafer/pnwquizzing/docs/references_for_quizzing/virtual_quizzing.md

 There are some exceptions and special cases rules for virtual quizzing.

-- Quizzes are scheduled for 30 minutes in duration.
 - Quizzes should be started on time regardless of whether all participants are in the Zoom conference; however, quiz delays are acceptable if an entire team is still quizzing in another virtual room.
 - Quizzers can come and go from the Zoom meeting without impact to scoring *(i.e. the 20-point starting bonus)* and without need of a timeout or substitution.
 - If a quizzer types enter during the question preamble but prior to the quizmaster typing enter of the question-start dash sequence, the jump will be ignored by the quizmaster.